Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

+\paragraph{Root cause of mutex slowdowns.} The observed performance difference is caused by the SGX SDK mutex' design.
+In this design, threads transition out of the enclave to sleep when they encounter a locked mutex.
+When the owning thread unlocks the mutex, it exits the enclave to wake the first waiting thread up.
+Then, both re-enter the enclave.
+During these enclave transitions, the mutex stays locked, extending the critical section and increasing the probability of threads arriving at a locked mutex.
+This is sensible if the critical section protected by the mutex is significantly longer than an enclave transition.
+However, critical sections of in-memory join algorithms are orders of magnitude shorter than enclave transitions.
+Thus, a mutex-based design has a negative performance impact.
+For the joins in this paper, we considered this effect and replaced mutexes found in their implementations with spin locks or lock-free data structures.

-\paragraph{Effects of memory allocation.} Memory management is another critical performance factor for DBMSs.
-Therefore, many real-world systems build their own buffer managers that pre-allocate memory before it is needed.
-In cloud settings, however, it might be desirable not to pre-allocate all memory available to a server at start time.
+\paragraph{Effects of memory allocation.} Memory management is another critical performance factor for DBMSs \cite{durnerImpactMemoryAllocation2019}.
+Therefore, many real-world databases use buffer managers that pre-allocate memory before it is needed.
+In cloud settings, however, it is desirable not to pre-allocate all memory available to a server at start time \cite{aroraFlexibleResourceAllocation2023}.
 Additionally, before a query is started, it is not always clear how much memory the execution and result materialization will require.
 Therefore, DBMSs can be forced to allocate additional memory dynamically during query execution.

-The following experiment demonstrates that this dynamic allocation can have devastating performance implications in SGX enclaves, because security requirements make dynamic memory management for enclaves slower than for normal processes.
-For this experiment, we run our \sgxTwo-optimized RHO join and materialize the result table.
-By reducing the size of pre-allocated memory on enclave start to a minimum, we force a situation where all memory required to write join result tuples must be allocated by dynamically increasing the enclave size.
-We compare this to the same join running inside an enclave that is large enough to fit all result tuples without adding memory to the enclave.
+Originally, SGX enclaves had a fixed size that could not be changed after enclave creation.
+With the SGX 2 instruction set, Intel introduced additional CPU instructions that enable securely adding and removing enclave pages at runtime \cite{mckeenIntelSoftwareGuard2016}.
+This feature is called \ac{EDMM} and available since Linux version 6.0/SGX SDK version 2.18 \cite{intelcorporationIntelSoftwareGuard2022}.
+Depending on the enclave settings, \ac{EDMM} is either transparent to the developer or must be managed explicitly.
+The following experiment investigates the performance implications of automatic \ac{EDMM}.
+In this experiment, we run our \sgxTwo-optimized RHO join and additionally materialize the result table.
+By reducing the amount of pre-allocated memory during enclave start to a minimum, we force a situation where all memory required to write the join result tuples must be allocated by dynamically increasing the enclave size.
+We compare this to a setting where the enclave is large enough to fit all result tuples without adding memory (static enclave size).
+As additional baselines, we also execute the join in native mode with memory pre-allocated (pre-alloc) and with dynamic memory allocation (dynamic alloc.).